Sudan: Abdalla Hamdok resigns as prime minister | DW | 02.01.2022

 Hamdok first became prime minister as part of a deal with the military.
 He had previously served as an official for the United Nations and is trained as an economist.

-The military then conducted a coup on October 25, sparking concern for the state of the country's fledgling democratic institutions.
+The military — under the leadership of General Abdel Fattah al-Burhan — then conducted a coup on October 25, sparking concern for the state of the country's struggling democratic transition.
 He was reinstated in November.

 Despite the concession from the military, protests continued.
 Protest organizers claimed that the reinstatement of Hamdok was a move by the military to legitimize the coup.